 Framed for the murder of Steffany Fontaine, the novel’s protagonist, Chris Adams is being taken to prison when he escapes, returns to the scene of the crime, and, while hunted by the police, searches for Steffany’s real killer.
 Every street and alley, however, will lead him to the place where the killers wait.

-This hardcover edition, which features a new introduction by John Tomerlin, and new artwork by J.K.
-Potter, marks not only the novel’s first appearance since 1960, but also the first appearance of this important work under the byline of Beaumont and Tomerlin.
+This hardcover edition, which features a new introduction by John Tomerlin, marks not only the novel’s first appearance since 1960, but also the first appearance of this important work under the byline of Beaumont and Tomerlin.

 This book also includes the Beaumont-Tomerlin short story